roadsidemultimedia/Docs/getting-started/dashboard-account.md

 ## Troubleshooting ##

-If you're having difficulty connecting to the PageLines activation service, you most likely using a strict server environment or your server has fuctions disabled that are required in order to connect to PageLines.
+If you're having difficulty connecting to the PageLines activation service, you're most likely using a strict server environment or your server has fuctions disabled that are required in order to connect.
 If this is the case, please contact your web host provider for support.

 <div class="row-fluid">
 	<div class="span12">